orcwg/orcwg/cyber-resilience-sig/README.md

     manufacturer -- places on the market --> product["Product"]
     attest == aligned with ==> standards["Harmonised standards"]
     standards -- implemented by --> manufacturer
-    standards -- provide presumption of conformity to --> product foss -- integrated into --> product
+    foss -- integrated into --> product
     product -- purchased by --> user["User"]